 What is a Cenote?

 Cenotes are natural pools and swimming holes which are formed when the limestone bedrock collapses to reveal water beneath.
-They can be on the surface, like a small lake, or deep within a sink hole.
-The Mayas believed cenotes were a gateway to the underworld, and used to throw offerings into the pools to appease their gods.
-The cenote in Chichen Itza for example was found to have artifacts of gold, jade, pottery, and even human remains.
+They can be on the surface, like a small lake, or deep within a sinkhole.
+The Mayas believed cenotes were a gateway to the underworld and used to throw offerings into the pools to appease their gods.
+The cenote in Chichen Itza, for example, was found to have artefacts of gold, jade, pottery, and even human remains.